PecanProject/web/README.md

 ## Contributing

 This is an open source project and contributions are what make an open source community.
 Everyone is welcome to contribute to this project.
-The rules are simple:
+All involved are expected to follow the [PEcAn code of conduct](https://pecanproject.github.io/pecan-documentation/master/contributor-covenant-code-of-conduct.html) and contribute to a positive and inclusive environment.

 - Be polite, be patient.
 - Be specific about your doubts, make sure you read this documentation carefully.